cdig/cd-module/README.md

 Gulp (and the browser reloading system we're using, browser-sync) should be much more reliable than CodeKit, but it's not perfect.
 If you find you're having a lot of trouble with it, we have a staggering number of options that tweak its behaviour, and the freedom to swap out browser-sync entirely for other, equivalent systems that might work better.

-### Asset Packs
-As of v2, cd-module no longer provides any styling.
-At all.

-Instead, you can plug-in "Asset Packs", which contain styles, scripts, images, components, SVGs, and whatever else you might want.
-So instead of cd-module offering some built-in styles, we now include a default Asset Pack: [lbs-pack](//github.com/cdig/lbs-pack).
-You can use other packs in addition to it.
-You can replace the lbs-pack with an entirely different pack (eg: for client-specific modules that don't share much at all with lbs-modules).

-The Asset Pack system is VERY flexible, so be aware that you're being given quite a lot of rope with which to hang yourself.
-However, it should give you a lot more freedom to style modules however you wish, and make those styles reusable across all your modules, without having to go through Sean or Ivan.

-### HUD's Dead, Baby
+### 3. ~~The HUD~~
+HUD's dead, baby.
 The HUD offered some nice functionality, but it was a pretty poor design.
 Instead of cramming more and more stuff into the HUD, we're removing it entirely.
 Some of its features are outright gone.
 Some of its features have moved.
 Some of its features are temporarily missing, and will be restored in the future.

-### Smartphone Support Dropped
-As discussed.
+### 4. ~~Smartphones~~
+As discussed, we're dropping support for Smartphones.
 But there are consequences!

 You should no longer use @media rules in your CSS.
-At all.
-If you have any, you should remove them.
-You should make everything work well with `%` units.
-If this is too difficult.. ask for help!
+You should be able to make everything work well with `%` units and other "fluid" techniques.
+If this is too difficult, please ask for help.

-### Improved Primitives [TODO]
-We need to revisit what primitives we're using, why, and how: cd-row / cd-map / center-block / etc.

-Ideas for new primitives:
-* Some sort of grid layout primitive, that supports stacking
-* Some sort of drag-and-drop grid layout primitive

-### Compile-time Warnings [TODO]
-We've had runtime warnings for a while.
-But now, we scan your codebase at compile time, and issue warnings if anything looks fishy.